Henry MacShane O'Neill: Push for power

 Henry and Con made a push for power in the summer of 1584; their actions precipitated the temporary collapse of the authority of Turlough Luineach O'Neill.
 Hugh and Art spent two years in Scotland looking for help from their kinsman Sir Lachlan Mor Maclean.
 Maclean landed with a force of 3,000 men in Lough Foyle and travelled to free Henry and Con from the custody of Turlough.

 Although Henry and Con remained with Turlough, the O'Donelly's and O'Cahan's defected to Mclean's side.
 When Turlough was thought to have died, the brothers were freed.
-But Con left, and without his presence western Tyrone was exposed to a direct attack from Hugh Roe O'Donnell, the Rí of Tyrconnell.
+But Con left, and without his presence western Tyrone was exposed to a direct attack from Sir Hugh O'Donnell, the Rí of Tyrconnell.
 Although after the death of Turlough, Henry was the strongest candidate for becoming the O'Neill, Hugh O'Neill made a direct bid for leadership and mustered a large force, marching toward the inaugural stone in Tullyhogue.

 Henry was unable to quickly retaliate, as he and his brother Art were imprisoned in Dublin Castle in 1585 by Lord Deputy Sir John Perrot, who was on a tour of the north that year.
-They both escaped, ironically, with Hugh Roe O'Donnell in 1592.
-Hugh Roe returned to Tyrconnell, but the MacShanes were not so lucky.
-Art died from exposure, having suffered more for his advanced age compared to his companions during his imprisonment, and after having a rock dropped on his foot during their flight from the castle, in Glenmalure, during the escapers' desperate trek towards the land of Fiach McHugh O'Byrne, and Perrot enabled Hugh O'Neill and Turlough Luineach to attack the territory of James O'Donnelly, the main supporter of the MacShanes.
+They both escaped, ironically, with Hugh Roe O'Donnell, Tanist of Tír Conaill, shortly before Christmas Day 1591.
+Hugh Roe eventually returned to Tyrconnell, but the MacShanes were not so lucky.
+Art died from exposure, having suffered more for his advanced age compared to his companions during his imprisonment, and after having a rock dropped on him during their flight from the castle, in Glenmalure, during the escapers' desperate trek towards the land of Fiach McHugh O'Byrne, and Perrot enabled Hugh O'Neill and Turlough Luineach to attack the territory of James O'Donnelly, the main supporter of the MacShanes.

+After Henry MacShane separated from Art and O'Donnell in Dublin, he returned to Ulster.
+Tyrone took the precaution of re-incarcerating Henry there.
+In 1593, Henry was present at Dundalk with the Earl and his Countess Mabel.

 Relationship with Hugh O'Neill

-He opposed his first cousin, Hugh Mór O'Neill, the 2nd Earl of Tyrone continuously during the 1590s and into the 1600s, alongside his brothers.
-Henry and Hugh Mór battled for supremacy over two decades, and Henry was subject to long imprisonment by Hugh; but after Henry's son married Hugh's daughter he fought for Hugh during the Nine Years' War.
+He opposed his first cousin, Hugh O'Neill, Earl of Tyrone, continuously during the 1590s and into the 1600s, alongside his brothers.
+Henry and Tyrone battled for supremacy over two decades, and Henry was subject to long imprisonment by Tyrone; but after Henry's son married Tyrone's daughter he fought for Tyrone during the Nine Years' War.

-When Hugh Rua fled to Europe, the English seized his lands and set up a jury to redistribute them; the jury contained many of his enemies, including Henry and some of his brothers.
+When Tyrone fled to Europe, the English seized his lands and set up a jury to redistribute them; the jury contained many of his enemies, including Henry and some of his brothers.
 Henry was granted a large estate from this land in Orior, County Armagh.